Skip to content

 What to do if you’ve been exposed to insecticides

-To find out what to do if someone swallows insecticide, gets insecticide in the eyes or on the skin, or breathes insecticide, get expert help from the webPOISONCONTROL online tool or by phone at 1-800-222-1222 right away.
-Poison Control’s expert guidance is always free, confidential, and available 24 hours a day.
+To find out what to do if someone swallows insecticide, gets insecticide in the eyes or on the skin, or breathes insecticide, use the webPOISONCONTROL® online tool to get help, or call your poison center at 1-800-222-1222.
+Whether online or by phone, expert guidance is always free, confidential, and available 24 hours a day.

 Insecticides may be toxic on the skin, in the eyes, when inhaled, and if swallowed.
 Some insecticides can be absorbed into the body from skin contact.
 If you get an insecticide on your clothes and/or skin, remove the contaminated clothes and wash your skin and hair with soap and water.
 Throw away contaminated clothing or wash it separately from other laundry.
 If you get insecticide in your eyes, rinse your eyes with water for at least 15 minutes.